viant/go-cache-benchmark/README.md

 The benchmark runs with a default of 10,000,000 elements stored, then 1,000,000, then lastly 100,000 elements.

-1. Benchmark setting values without eviction, in serial and parallel.
+1. Benchmark setting of values without eviction, in serial and parallel.
 2. Prepopulate and benchmark getting values without misses, in serial and parallel.
 3. Prepoulate and benchmark eviction policy using requests following a Zipf distribution, setting on cache miss, in parallel only.

 More will be added, including:
 * Test GC churn caused by application behavior while cache system is running in memory
-* Naive eviction algorithms
+* Comparison with naive eviction algorithms
-* Other caching libraries
+* Comparisons with other caching libraries

 # Sample results